 Though it was better, foster care sucked for my cousins.
 Troubled teenagers can have some crazy habits.
 It fascinated me though, this foster care thing.
 I remember wishing I could go live in a group home, maybe help some of the kids there.
 Seemed to me, they’d simply forgotten what hope was.
 I fantasized about what it would be like to get away from the fear I lived in.

 The earliest, happiest memory I have of my father comes to me in this slow-motion, overexposed Polaroid sort of way.
 I am sitting way up on his shoulders.
 I can’t be more than five years old.
 I am wearing these woven white leather sandals (huarache).
 His dark auburn hair is messy because of the wind, and the sun is in my eyes.
 We are slowly turning.
 I am smiling—feeling like I am on top of the world.
 I don’t know if we are at the beach or at Disney Land, to be honest.
 Weird, I know, but that’s how my memory is; fragmented.
 I have trouble with my memory.
 I believe that PTSD is the reason.
 Living as I did, moment by moment is a horrible existence.
-It takes a mean toll.
+Fear takes a mean toll on the memory.

 Post-Traumatic Stress Disorder is an unpredictable demon.
 They used to call it Shell-Shock, Combat/Battle Fatigue, Post-Traumatic Stress Syndrome, to name a few.
-While my grandpa and both my uncles served, my father wasn’t.
+While my grandpa and both my uncles served, my father didn’t.
 A side-effect of living in my grandpa’s house was that many of the same characteristics exhibited by my grandpa were exhibited by each of his three sons.
 When my grandpa, my younger uncle and my dad got mad, they would all double their tongues under and then bite down until their cheeks jiggled—fuming red.
 You remember the merry melodies character, Yosemite Sam?
 That’s my dad—seriously, whiskers and all—only he stood at six-two and bit his tongue instead of shooting off pistols.

 My parents did the best that they could, with what they had.
 But they needed help and were too proud to ask for it.
 Having four kids isn’t easy.
 Both parents worked full time.
 Remember when I told you about my grandpa always being mad at something?
 Well, by father was like that.
 A Yosemite Sam whose biscuits were on the verge of burning.
 You learned what would set him off, but sometimes, he’d surprise you.
 He had a fascination for war.
 It was his hobby.
 He collected tons of books like Hitler’s, Mein Kampf.
 He studied German.
 He watched war documentaries.
 Lawrence Olivier, Ken Burns, Shelby Foote—these were voices I was familiar with at a very early age, describing the atrocities of men.
 “The horror, the horror.”
 Indeed, Col. Kurtz, indeed.